gabors-data-analysis/gabors-data-analysis.github.io/_pages/part3-qanda.md

 A: We can't really optimize the whole tree -- the algorithm is greedy, so we always do just one step.
 There is no theoretical benchmark tree to get compared to and that means that is indeed very likely that there is always a "better" tree, we just did not find it, because we cannot try out all trees.

+>**Q: Is there a way to combine LASSO and CART?**

+A: No. Lasso is aimed at regularizing models that have coefficients such as OLS or Logit, CART is not such a model.
+CART does variable selection as it may not include variables that could contribute very little to improving fit.

+## Chapter 16
+>**Q: Could trees built in the random forest biased (compared to CART)?**

+A: Yes.
+In random forest, we build trees, by artificially reducing fit -- limiting predictors that may be used.
+Thus, these trees, individually, could indeed be biased.